Yacoby/cs-large-practical/doc/README.md

 * `ExactHundredMsAggregator` - Writes the state exactly every hundred milliseconds.
 Possibly slightly slower than the other aggregator as it has to do more allocations
 * `ResultOnlyAggregator` Writes the last output only

-The second option that can effec the output is the writer itself (`--writer`).
+The second option that can effect the output is the writer itself (`--writer`).
 Valid options are

 * `AssignmentCsvWriter` - Writes in the (invalid) Csv format specified by the assignment
 * `RfcCsvWriter` - Csv writer that conforms to [RFC 4180](http://tools.ietf.org/html/rfc4180)